giorgossideris/movie_plots_nlp/README.md

 ## Contents
 ### Notebooks
 * <code>data_preparation</code>: includes the preparation of data for the various Machine Learning tasks.
+* <code>genre_classification</code>: this task focuses on performing classification of movies into genres based on their plots, with a specific emphasis on the drama and comedy categories.

 ### Data *(included into the <code>./data</code> folder)*
 * <code>wiki_movie_plots_deduped.csv</code>: the initial data as were taken from Kaggle.